Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-2I9bRbAag6Q.md

 ### Transcript

-> do you like the story so far i haven't seen it so i don't know i've only seen the uh the abstract the synopsis for it but i don't know how it's gonna play out that's something that we're prototyping currently
+> do you like the story so far i haven't seen it so i don't know i've only seen the, the abstract the synopsis for it but i don't know how it's gonna play out that's something that we're prototyping currently